 Standard Error & Confidence Interval

-Creating M samples could be too expensive to be practical, so one alternative is to use bootstrapping to simulate sampling M times from a single sample.
-Once we have M samples, we could follow the same procedure above.
+Creating M samples could be too expensive to be practical though, so one alternative is to use bootstrapping to simulate sampling M times from a single sample.
+Once we have M samples, we can follow the same procedure above.

 Code for two approaches is shown below.
 The population follows normal distribution (0, 1), so std_1